 Recently I was with a bunch of my friends discussing jobs that we think don’t really exist.
 The answers created quite a chuckle where “newspaper readers and leech collectors” got the biggest roar!
 But what stuck with me the most was a “mold remediation contractor.”
-Most of my friends claim that such a job doesn’t exist, but I told them that it did.
+Most of my friends claim that such a job doesn’t exist, but I told them that it does.

 A mold remediation contractor and their line of work may seem far-fetched, but you might need them more often than you think.